JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 Each side contains two tool window groups, the primary and the secondary one, and only one tool window from each group can be active at a time.

 Each tool window can show multiple tabs (or "contents", as they are called in the API).
-For example, the Run tool window displays a tab for each active run configuration, and the Changes/Version Control tool window displays a fixed set of tabs depending on the version control system used in the project.
+For example, the <control>Run</control> tool window displays a tab for each active run configuration, and the Version Control related tool windows display a fixed set of tabs depending on the version control system used in the project.

 There are two main scenarios for the use of tool windows in a plugin.
 Using [declarative setup](#declarative-setup), a tool window button is always visible, and the user can activate it and interact with the plugin functionality at any time.
-Alternatively, using [programmatic setup](#programmatic-setup), the tool window is created to show the results of a specific operation, and can be closed by the user after the operation is completed.
+Alternatively, using [programmatic setup](#programmatic-setup), the tool window is created to show the results of a specific operation, and can then be closed after the operation is completed.

 Project-level topic [`ToolWindowManagerListener`](%gh-ic%/platform/platform-impl/src/com/intellij/openapi/wm/ex/ToolWindowManagerListener.java) allows listening to tool window (un-)registering/show events (see [](plugin_listeners.md)).